 Valved or Un-Valved

 Disposable respirators are available in valved or un-valved options.
-The purpose of the exhalation valve is to provide extra comfort as it assists in reducing a build up of heat
+The purpose of the exhalation valve is to provide extra comfort as it assists in reducing a build up of heat and moisture.

 Activated carbon filters assist with removing nuisance odours and offer protection from low levels of specific gases and vapours.

 Hold the mask in hand with the nose piece up.
 Allow headbands to hang freely.

 Position the mask under the chin, covering mouth and nose.

 Pull the headband over the head.

 Check fit and press metal nose clips gently.